-Our match investment, of up to £10,000, is for organisations based within the West Midlands region primarily, to help create or improve community sport facilities that will help to bring communities together and celebrate the Commonwealth Games.
+Our match investment, of up to £10,000, is to help create or improve community sport facilities that will help to bring communities together and celebrate the Commonwealth Games.

 Projects should be driven by the community, for the community, to improve what is available and enable more people to be physically active.

 This match investment of National Lottery money is designed to help you to deliver a successful rewards-based crowdfunding campaign, which we know has far wider reaching benefits than just the financial fundraise.

 Priority will be given to projects that are in the most deprived communities to ensure that our match investment reaches those most in need.
 This will be organisations that do one or both of the following: